 In general I've gotten the impression that RightStart is well thought of and rigorous.
-The big difference anyone can spot is that it's not workbook or worksheet based but instead teacher-led and scripted.
-In other words, teacher-intensive and teacher-led.
+The big difference is that it's not workbook or worksheet-based but instead teacher-led and scripted.
+In other words, RS is teacher-intensive and teacher-led.

-I've written Math Mammoth to have pages printed out for the student to fill in, the explanations right in the text and written to the student, aiming to make it as self-teaching as possible.
+I've written Math Mammoth so that the explanations are right in the student text and written TO the student, aiming it to be as self-teaching as possible.

 We have been using Right Start math and love the good conceptual understanding, leading to easier memorization of the math facts through the mental image the concepts lead to.
 However, I have not liked that there aren't too many worksheets and that the lessons are totally dependent on me to teach them.
 My children are woefully behind in math because there have been too many days we haven't had time to do lessons.
 I put them in Teaching Textbooks when they're old enough for that, but to give a good foundation before that I use Right Start.
 Your worksheets are exactly what we needed to supplement our Right Start lessons and to give the student something to keep moving forward with even on days I can't sit down with them for a whole lesson.
 In fact, it looks like you use many of the same “tricks” that Right Start teaches.
 I am excited to have a good math program to work through with them that doesn't require so much from me.
 I am so pleased with Math Mammoth that I am planning to start my first grader with that in the fall and use Right Start as a supplement (the opposite of what I intended in the first place).
 The only thing I can think of that I would like better about Math Mammoth is if the objects pictured were grouped by fives--that really helps to visualize the number in one's head.